fsprojects/fantomas/README.md

 Finally, Fantomas means "ghost" in French; coincidentally F# ASTs and formatting rules are so *mysterious* to be handled correctly.

 ## Getting involved
 Would like to contribute?
-Read [the formatting conventions](FormattingConventions.md) and [the Usage notes](Usage.md) and discuss on [the issues](../../issues).
+Read [the formatting conventions](docs/FormattingConventions.md) and [the documentation](docs/Documentation.md) and discuss on [the issues](../../issues).
 You can fork the GitHub repository and send a pull request.

 ## Credits
 We would like to gratefully thank the following people for their contributions.